github/docs/data/reusables/actions/usage-matrix-limits.md

 A job matrix can generate a maximum of 256 jobs per workflow run.
-This limit also applies to self-hosted runners.
+This limit applies to both GitHub-hosted and self-hosted runners.